-- The Kilbrandon Report 1964 underpinned the Social Work (Scotland) Act 1968 and established the Children's Hearings System in Scotland.
+- The Kilbrandon Report 1964 underpinned the Social Work (Scotland) Act 1968 and established the Children's Hearings System (CHS) in Scotland.
 This emphasised the importance of early intervention to prevent the development of future problems, identifying all children as in need of care and protection, linking the needs of children in conflict with the law to the needs of children in care. - The Children (Scotland) Act 1995 with its focus on minimal intervention, and providing support to children in need is reflected in the underlying theme of EEI. - Getting It Right For Every Child (GIRFEC), which has been developed since 2006, emphasises the ethos of Kilbrandon within current policy in relation to children in conflict with the law.
 The GIRFEC approach upholds that intervention should be appropriate, proportionate, and timely.
 It prioritises acting early on concerns or in response to a crisis to prevent escalation of concerns or deterioration in wellbeing; recognising the pressures that children and families can be under, and the impact of these, it seeks to build on strengths.
 It emphasises that where planning is required to meet a child's wellbeing needs through the delivery of targeted interventions, it will be done through the single planning framework of the Child's Plan.
-This links support and activities to desired outcomes, and requires professionals to work together and share information proportionately and appropriately.
-Refreshed GIRFEC policy and practice materials were published in September 2022. - The Children and Young People (Scotland) Act 2014 is now implemented, (although parts 4 and 5 of the 2014 Act will not be enacted and will be repealed); this enshrines the Named Person Service (NPS) and Child's Plan.
+This links support and activities to desired outcomes and requires professionals to work together and share information proportionately and appropriately.
+Refreshed GIRFEC policy and practice materials were published in September 2022. - The Children and Young People (Scotland) Act 2014 enshrines the Named Person Service (NPS) and Child's Plan.
 Some local authority areas will have been providing an NPS to children for some time, thereby having a point of contact for families seeking information, support, and guidance in relation to their child.
-There is no compulsion for families to engage with NPS; any decision not to utilise the NPS should not be viewed in a negative light.
-The provision of an NPS is in line with the UNCRC, which clearly states the role of the state in supporting parents and guardians in undertaking their roles and responsibilities to ensure every child has an upbringing that provides care and security and is respectful of their rights and individuality.
-It outlines how parents should fulfil their responsibilities and is clear that the state should provide parents with the necessary level of support they need to fulfil their role.
-Parents have legal rights and responsibilities that they have a duty to fulfil to support their child growing up.
+Though these sections of the 2014 Act will be repealed when the relevant sections of the recently passed Children (Care and Justice) Act are implemented, existing good practice such the use of Child's Plan nationally under GIRFEC to effectively co-ordinate essential supports and protections for children will continue out-with statute.

-It is also important to note that irrespective of whether the NPS is offered through policy or legislation, it does not replace existing statutory processes such as child protection, nor does it preclude referrals to social work services where there are welfare concerns in relation to a child.
 The process of referring a child to the Children's Reporter is unchanged by the 2014 Act.
-If a wellbeing assessment indicates that a child is in need of protection, guidance, treatment or control, and a compulsory supervision order may be required to ensure their needs are met, as specified in the 2011 Act, a referral should be made to the Children's Reporter.
+If a wellbeing assessment indicates that a child is in need of protection, guidance, treatment, or control, and a CSO may be required to ensure their needs are met, as specified in the 2011 Act, a referral should be made to the Children's Reporter.